Abraham Lincoln in Decatur, IL

 A statue of Abraham Lincoln commemorates the site of his important “Stump Speech” that propelled him into political prominence.

-421 W. William, Decatur – This historic Decatur landmark is the beautifully restored Victorian home of Richard J. Oglesby, a close friend of Lincoln.
+421 W. William St., Decatur – This historic Decatur landmark is the beautifully restored Victorian home of Richard J. Oglesby, a close friend of Lincoln.
 You can visit the mansion website here.

 This Abraham Lincoln statue celebrates his arrival in Macon County at the age of 21.

 Lincoln Trail Homestead State Park – Lincoln’s First Home in IL

 The Lincoln Trail Homestead is the location of the first Lincoln family settlement in Illinois.
 Thomas Lincoln, his wife, step-son, two step-daughters and their husbands and children, along with young Abraham, lived in that location approximately twelve months.
 After an arduous winter of 1830-31, and illness in the family, Thomas Lincoln moved his family to Coles County, to the area now known as the Lincoln Log Cabin State Historic Site.
 Abraham did not accompany them, but remained in central Illinois to make his own way, and the rest, as they say, is history.
 The family’s coming to settle in central Illinois happened this way.